 All students must wear the School's uniform every day.
 If a student arrives out of uniform, a parent or guardian will be called and asked to bring in a uniform for the student.
 Students may not change out of their uniform at any point during the school day.
 Students must wear uniforms on all school field trips and while on campus unless the School has directed otherwise.

 The School will work with families to ensure all students have access to uniforms.

 The Schools reserve the right to determine whether or not any part of a student's dress is appropriate.
 Whenever any element of physical appearance or grooming-even if it is allowable under the School's current rules-becomes a safety issue or distraction to one's self or to others, it is no longer acceptable and steps will be taken to remove the distraction.
 This may include calling home to get a change of clothes or covering up the item in question.
-This includes any clothing that explicitly or implicitly could be seen as representing affiliation with any gang.
+This includes any clothing or accessories that explicitly or implicitly could be seen as representing affiliation with any gang.

-TK-4 Dress Code

-- Tops: Appropriate length (at pockets) or tucked in, official burgundy Alpha polo or solid burgundy polo shirt or school sponsored Alpha branded t-shirt - Optional long or short sleeve under polo (grey, black, burgundy, or white only) - Official burgundy Alpha sweatshirt/sweater/sweater vest or solid burgundy sweatshirt or school sponsored Alpha branded - Logos should be no larger than a business card. - All hoods must be removed when students are indoors - Bottoms: Pants, shorts, or skirts must be fully black or khaki in color - No athletic wear including spandex, sweatpants, and leggings - No rips - Outerwear: Rain jackets, coats, etc. must be solid black or burgundy in color to be worn indoors.
-Outerwear that is a different color may be worn outside of the school classroom.
-No solid red or blue. - Shoes & Accessories: Sneakers or tennis shoes only.
-Rain boots may be worn on rainy days. - Optional black or brown belt - Socks no red or blue, other colors are acceptable - Indoor headwear is permitted for religious purposes only.
-Outdoor headwear may be worn for sun protection or warmth. - Nails should not be distracting or keep students from fully participating in learning, including PE.
+TK-4 Dress Code Tops Polo Shirt or Alpha Branded T-shirt Official burgundy Alpha polo shirt Solid burgundy polo shirt without any logos School sponsored Alpha branded t-shirt Optional long or short sleeve worn under polo Solid gray, black, burgundy or white only Appropriate length (at pockets) or tucked in Sweatshirt, Sweater, Sweater Vest Official burgundy Alpha sweatshirt, sweater, sweater vest Solid burgundy sweatshirt, sweater, sweater vest Solid burgundy sweatshirt, sweater, sweater vest Logos no larger than a credit card School sponsored Alpha branded All hoods must be removed when students are indoors Rain Jackets/Coats Rain jackets or coats must be solid black to be worn indoors Rain jackets or coats that are a different color may be worn outside of the school classroom.
+No solid red or blue.
+Bottoms Pants, shorts, dresses or skirts must be fully black or khaki in color No athletic wear including spandex, sweatpants, and leggings No rips Shoes Sneakers or tennis shoes only Rain boots may be worn on rainy days No solid or majority red or blue Accessories Optional gray, white, black or brown belts Socks - no solid red or blue, other colors are acceptable Indoor headwear is permitted for religious purposes only Outdoor headwear may be worn for sun protection or warmth (or for purposes of religious observance) No solid red, blue or navy backpacks or other accessories Nails cannot be distracting or keep students from fully participating in learning, including PE.